 Encryption-at-rest is available for messages via hardware and software disk encryption solutions applied to the Mattermost database, which resides on its own server within your infrastructure.
 Encryption options at the disk level are documented both for MySQL and PostgreSQL.

 For local storage or storage via Minio, encryption-at-rest is available for files stored via hardware and software disk encryption solutions applied to the server.

-For Amazon’s proprietary S3 system, encryption-at-rest is available via server-side encryption with Amazon S3-managed keys in Enterprise Edition E20.
+For Amazon’s proprietary S3 system, encryption-at-rest is available via server-side encryption with Amazon S3-managed keys in Mattermost enterprise-badge.